 Restaurants in New York City are aplenty.
 There’s no shortage of a great place to dine in with a fresh outlook.
 NYC’s restaurant critics have reviewed from the hundreds of restaurants some of the best places to eat, ranging from the high-profile to the neighborhood eateries.
 We have shortlisted the top 11 restaurants in the city that you should definitely try out!

-📍Liberty Street (William Street)
+Liberty Street (William Street)

-This new downtown Danny Meyer restaurant opened at the 60th floor is not an ordinary experience for the diner.
+This new downtown Danny Meyer restaurant opened on the 60th floor is not an ordinary experience for the diner.
 The plush eating house has its entrance overlooking the busy Liberty Street.
 Take the elevator to the 60th floor and you’ll find the entire floor dedicated to the restaurant.
 The restaurant’s bar on the 40th floor will sweep you away with the best panoramic views of New Jersey.
 The décor consists of dark wood furnishings and an understated bronze accent to add to it.
 Choose from the mouthwatering delicacies from artichokes, crab salad, blackberries with walnut, chocolate mousse, sabayon, and more.

-📍Extra Place, Manhattan
+Extra Place, Manhattan

 The lip-smacking cold fried chicken from chef Sean Gray of Momofuku Ko has already received 3-stars from the top critics of NYC’s food.
 The restaurant is almost mobbed for its signature dishes, which also has an a-la-carte bar.
 Block your calendar for a trip to Momofuku Ko that also serves diner’s favorites like pork pies, hot dog rolls, scallops with pineapple, Japanese cheesecake, and more.
 The only downside, Momofuku Ko doesn’t much cater to the non-meat-eating crowd.

 Peter Luger defines an institution.
-The famous restaurant is mostly known for aging its meat in the house.
+The famous restaurant is mostly known for aging its meat in-house.
 The restaurant-goer should feast upon the best burger available here.
 Also, try the just off the heat, juicy, clarified butter spluttering steak fillet finished with cream spinach and potatoes.
 The perfectly aged meat at this restaurant is the base for many recipes much to the comfort of the American dining culture.